Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 The Scandinavian Case – Design Evolution in the Nordic Countries

-As briefly mentioned, the people in the Scandinavian countries have a special approach to design, which to this day shapes products from Norway, Finland, Sweden and Denmark and has made the Scandi style known even in the most remote corners of our planet.
+As briefly mentioned, people in the Scandinavian countries have a special approach to design.
+This continues to influence products from Norway, Finland, Sweden, and Denmark and has made the Scandi style known even in the most remote corners of our planet.

 The Scandinavian design movement in its current form probably originated at the beginning of the 20th century and flourished in the Nordic countries from the 1930s onwards.

-From the 1930s onwards, designers such as Alvar Aalto (Finland), Arne Jacobsen (Denmark), Josef Frank (Sweden) and Maija Isola (Finland) began producing their work and established a “golden age of Scandinavian design” .
+From the 1930s onwards, designers such as Alvar Aalto (Finland), Arne Jacobsen (Denmark), Josef Frank (Sweden) and Maija Isola (Finland) began producing their work, establishing a “golden age of Scandinavian design”.

-Her work was inspired by concepts from Constructivism , Functionalism, and in some cases, Surrealism.
+Her works were inspired by concepts from Constructivism, Functionalism, and in some cases, Surrealism.

 The art movement reached its provisional peak in connection with international recognition in the 1950s to 1970s, when the Lunning Prize was awarded to outstanding Scandinavian designers.